A lot or a little?

 What's the story?

-Shy paleontologist David Huxley (Cary Grant) is hoping for three things: a rare dinosaur bone fossil, a million dollar research grant, and his marriage to colleague Miss Swallow.
+In BRINGING UP BABY, shy paleontologist David Huxley (Cary Grant) is hoping for three things: a rare dinosaur bone fossil, a million dollar research grant, and his marriage to colleague Miss Swallow.
 Madcap heiress Susan Vance (Katharine Hepburn), instantly smitten with David when he objects to her playing his golf ball and driving off in his car, manages to disrupt his life completely when she asks him to help her transport a leopard named "Baby" to her aunt's estate in Connecticut.
 Complications include Susan's dog George taking the irreplaceable bone fossil to bury somewhere, serenading the leopard to get him down from a neighbor's roof, being thrown in jail, confusing Baby with a vicious circus leopard, and the destruction of an entire dinosaur skeleton.
 David does not ultimately get the million dollars (it turns out that Susan's aunt was the prospective donor), but Susan does, so everyone lives happily ever after, including Baby.

 Is it any good?

 Families can talk about comedies.
 What are the elements of a "screwball comedy"?
 What are other comedic styles?
 Which do you prefer?
+Do you think Bringing Up Baby is funny?

 How have movies changed over time?
 What sticks out in this movie as from another era?
 What elements of old-fashioned movies are missing from contemporary film?
 Have movies improved?